-Emerson will reimburse the cost of intelligence testing for students who are not admitted, so long as testing was conducted after the Admissions department expressly directed families to do so, and if Emerson concludes that it would not be a good fit for your child.
+Emerson will reimburse 50% of the cost of intelligence testing for students who are not admitted, if Emerson concludes that doing so would not be a good fit for your child.
 If a child is admitted and parents decide not to enroll, the expense will not be reimbursed.

 When and How to Schedule

 To schedule testing, parents should contact a test administrator directly (listed below).
 If a family qualifies for discounted tuition after filling out an application for financial aid, a discount on the testing fee may be available.

 - The WPPSI-IV and WISC-V tests are administered.
 These are the two most widely used standardized intelligence tests.

 - Tests sample a variety of intellectual functioning, including mathematical ability, reasoning skills, and perceptual motor abilities.

 - Test reports are generally completed and e mailed to parents, and a copy sent to Emerson School , within one week of the testing.